IceDynamix/reliquary-archiver/README.md

 Options:
-      --timeout <TIMEOUT>        How long to wait in seconds until timeout is triggered for live captures [default: 120] -v, --verbose...
+      --timeout <TIMEOUT>        How long to wait in seconds until timeout is triggered for live captures [default: 120] -s, --stream                   Host a websocket server to stream relic/lc updates in real-time.
+This will disables the timeout
+  -p, --websocket-port <PORT>    Port to listen on for the websocket server, [default: 53313] -v, --verbose...
 How verbose the output should be, can be set up to 3 times.
-Has no effect if RUST_LOG is set -l, --log-path <LOG_PATH>      Path to output log to --no-update                Don't check for updates, only applicable on Windows
+Has no effect if RUST_LOG is set -l, --log-path <LOG_PATH>      Path to output log to
+      --no-update                Don't check for updates, only applicable on Windows